 Turtle Beach was at one time the gold standard for gaming headsets, blending a mix of comfort, aesthetics and velvet sound quality.
-It didn’t take long before competitors like Sony picked the act, and now Turtle Beach is now just a good headset manufacturer in a sea of very good gaming and entertainment manufacturers.
+It didn’t take long before competitors like Sony picked the act, and the company is now just a good headset manufacturer in a sea of very good gaming and entertainment manufacturers.
 The Turtle Beach Stealth 600 is the company’s wireless headset for the Xbox One or PS4 that sounds nice but doesn’t cost too much.

 A mainstream brand wireless headset for the price sounds like a superb deal.
 While that’s true, awkward mic placement, lack of versatility and uncomfortable fit makes the Stealth 600 a hum-hum sell.

 Turtle Beach did make lots of compromises with this headset, but those compromise did help make it one of the most affordable wireless gaming headsets.
 Just weigh your preferences and options accordingly.

-Unlike most modern gaming headsets that focus on subtlety, the Turtle Beach Stealth 600 is every inch a gaming headset.
+Unlike most modern gaming headsets that focus on subtlety, the Stealth 600 is every inch a gaming headset.
 It’s a cut from chunk plastic, complete with green accents on the cups for the Xbox wireless model we’re reviewing.
 A PS4 version is also available with the familiar swap to blue trim.

 Sadly, the material feels like very cheap plastic.
 Some parts are comfy, but the headset definitely gets an unsettling creakiness to it when holding and trying to affix it to your head.
 Of course, the compromises on build quality are fair given the price for a wireless headset with virtual surround sound, though the Bose QuietComfort 35 II controller does feel a lot more subtle that this headset.